Michael Cohen sues Attorney General William Barr for retaliation in latest attempt to get out of prison - Local News 8

 Michael Cohen sues Attorney General William Barr for retaliation in latest attempt to get out of prison

-Lawyers for Michael Cohen filed a petition seeking his immediate release from prison, alleging that President Donald Trump’s former personal attorney was taken back into custody because of a tell-all book he is writing about his years as the President’s fixer.
+Lawyers for Michael Cohen filed a petition seeking his immediate release from prison, alleging that President Donald Trump’s former personal attorney was taken back into custody in retaliation for a tell-all book he is writing about his years as the President’s fixer.

-In a court filing late Monday against the Attorney General William Barr, the head of the Bureau of Prisons and the warden at the Otisville, New York, federal prison, Cohen’s attorneys alleged that the Justice Department retaliated against Cohen for writing a book about the years he worked for Trump, violating his First Amendment right to free speech.
-The American Civil Liberties Union joined Cohen In the lawsuit.
+In a court filing late Monday that names Attorney General William Barr, the head of the Bureau of Prisons and the warden at the federal prison in Otisville, New York, Cohen’s attorneys alleged that the Justice Department retaliated against Cohen for writing a book about the decade he worked for Trump, violating his First Amendment right to free speech.
+The American Civil Liberties Union joined Cohen in the lawsuit.

 “The First Amendment forbids Respondent from imprisoning Mr. Cohen in retaliation for drafting a book about the President and for seeking to publish that book soon,” Cohen’s lawyers wrote in the court filing.